FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/category-pages.md

 #### Pre-NG

-Setups using FACT-Finder versions prior to NG don't have the `category-page` attribute available and therefore have to use a different configuration.
+Setups using FactFinder versions prior to NG don't have the `category-page` attribute available and therefore have to use a different configuration.
 You use the `add-params` attribute with your category filters and the additional `navigation=true` filter.

 Example: